 Combos Browse all

 Counter target spell.
-At the beginning of your next main phase, add to your mana pool, where X is that spell's converted mana cost.
+At the beginning of your next main phase, add an amount of to your mana pool equal to that spell's converted mana cost.

 Price & Acquistion Set Price Alerts